Whether for social media, a lead-generating ebook, or an online training course, content creation is no easy task.

 For some, designing custom training content can feel like an exciting creative challenge.
 Others may balk at the idea, but that’s why free design tools like Canva exist!
 If you have more wiggle room in your budget, you may also consider collaborating with a designer who can make each lesson look and feel engaging and on-brand.

 Writing isn’t your strong suit?
 Fear not!
 You don’t need to be a master copywriter to produce great training content.
 Try and get everything out on paper yourself first; you (and potentially other leaders in the company) are the expert source when it comes to training information.
 A professional copy editor will be able to polish your rough draft so you’re left with an outstanding finished product.
 If you’re on a budget crunch, downloading a free (or affordable) editing software like Grammarly can help you comb for errors.

 If you find yourself running into budgetary pressures, understand exactly what you’re working with before launching into creating the content.
 If your budget is smaller than you’d hoped, try looking into canned content that you can add to without needing much extra resources or time.

 Challenge: You’re facing schedule constraints.

 Again, canned content might be the best option if you’re in a time crunch.
 Make sure you have a thorough understanding of how much time you realistically expect to need (include some buffer time, as well).
 Communicate expectations with all stakeholders involved before agreeing to any deadlines.

 Investing in your employees — and in your company culture — by creating custom training content is a worthy endeavor.
 It can be both an enlightening and challenging process, but understanding what challenges may lie ahead for you in the land of custom content creation can help you keep a level head and dive in without fear.

-Cecilia Seiter is a content marketer, copywriter, and author.
+Cecilia Seiter is a content marketer, copywriter, and author at Alloy.
 She is passionate about the creation of meaningful, fulfilling, and sustainable work cultures.